hbschlegel/TDCI-CAP/doc/src/manual.md

 lrwxrwxrwx  1 user user       39 Sep 22 18:42 MatrixElements.faf -> ../gaussian_h2o/MatrixElements.faf
 ```

-Then you can execute TDCI.
+Then you can run TDCI simulation.
 If you are running on your own hardware, you can directly invoke the executable:
 ```
 ~/TDCI-CAP/bin/tdci
 ```